kimdhamilton/onyx-ssi-sdk/src/services/common/did/README.md

     didWebStore: {
       {
         /**
-        * Default did to use for the did:web DID Method */
+        * Default DID to use for the did:web DID Method */
         defaultDid: string

         /**
-        * Called on a write event to a did:web DID document corresponding to the DID.
+        * Called upon a write event to a did:web.
         * @param did - DID string
         * @param didDocument - the {@link DIDDocument}
-        * @returns  a `Promise` that resolves to a boolean indicating whether the delete was successful */
+        * @returns  a `Promise` that resolves to a boolean indicating whether the write was handled */
         write: (did: string, didDocument: DIDDocument) => Promise<boolean>

         /**
-        * Called on a delete the DID document corresponding to the DID.
+        * Called upon a delete event to a did:web DID.
         * @param did - DID string
-        * @returns a `Promise` that resolves to a boolean indicating whether the delete was successful */
+        * @returns a `Promise` that resolves to a boolean indicating whether the delete was handled */
         delete: (did: string) => Promise<boolean>
     }